-Tucked away in an unsuspecting corner of the 20th arrondissement, Mama Shelter is worth the trek for the adventurous visitor.
-With its avant-garde decor and laid-back atmosphere, the boutique hotel caters to a young, hip crowd looking for a unique place to unpack and unwind without a huge price tag.Not looking for somewhere to stay?Mama Shelter is still worth a visit for its trendy bar which often features live music on the weekends, and its cozy rooftop terrace offering an impressive view of the city.
+Tucked away on rue de Bagnolet but not far from place de la Bastille, Mama Shelter is one of the coolest places to stay in Paris.
+With its avant-garde decor and laid-back atmosphere, the boutique hotel caters to a young, hip crowd looking for a unique place to unpack and unwind without a high price tag.
+Even if you’re not looking for somewhere to stay, Mama Shelter is still well worth a visit for the impressive views from its cosy rooftop terrace and its trendy bar, which often hosts live music on weekends.

 Paris’s first workers’ co-op, La Bellevilloise, was founded in 1877 and over a century later it’s still a central part of the local community.
 After a few decades out of the spotlight as a private commercial office, the building reopened its doors to the public in 2005 as a cultural hub and now hosts a variety of events including concerts, exhibitions and festivals.
 The unique space also doubles as a restaurant and bar and is particularly beloved for its Sunday Jazz brunch.

 One of the cheapest bars in Paris, Aux Folies’ large terrace is almost always overflowing with hip locals who flock to the former cabaret bar turned classic Parisian watering hole to catch up with friends over a drink throughout the day and into the night.
 Sitting on the terrace, it is hard not to be inspired by the constant and diverse stream of foot traffic passing by on the busy rue de Belleville.
 The place really comes alive at night, though, as groups of bobos (bourgeois-bohemian Parisians) spill out onto the sidewalk, drink in hand, hoping to nab a rare free table.